Tuesday, November 12, 2019

 The writer who fails to effectively articulate overwhelming feelings

-cascade upon her
+that cascade upon her

-begin to engulf her, threaten to
+begin to engulf her, threaten to drown her soul

 Her carefree spirit